 How important is it to spell words correctly in the IELTS Listening test?
 The British Council’s LearnEnglish site answers this question clearly and succinctly: ‘Everything must be spelled correctly.’
 That means that if you spell a word wrongly in the test, you will lose a point.
-So, what are the pitfalls?
-In this blog post we’re going to look at just one scenario.
+In this blog post we’re going to look at one common pitfall – spelling out names.

 In the IELTS Listening test, you may have the answer spelled out for you.
 For example, one of the speakers might spell their name, and you have to copy it down.
-(It might be a dialogue like this: “And your name please, for the delivery form?”
-“It’s McDougal.”
-“McDougal?
-Can you spell that for me please?”
-“Sure.
-M-C-D-O-U-G-A-L.” “OK, thank you Ms McDougal…”)
+It might be a dialogue like this:

-This can present a number of challenges if you are not used to listening to words being spelt out in English:
+This can present a number of challenges if you are not used to listening to words being spelled out in English:

 - Some English letters sound similar to each other: m and n, for example, are very similar so you have to listen carefully.